ryanef/ryanfdev/src/content/project/ecs-fargate-vpc-networking.md

 You can add your own images and try deployments with a NAT Gateway or using VPC Endpoints.
 Easily modify container names and ports, alter health check settings, Target Group deregistration delay, etc. The VPC and networking is created automatically with no configuration required on your end but also customizable.

-For a deeper dive into these networking modes read [this blog](https://ryanf.dev/blog/aws-fargate-vpc-networking) I posted that covers some of the differences.
+For a deeper dive into these networking modes read <a href="https://ryanf.dev/blog/aws-fargate-networking-options-for-tasks-in-private-subnets" target="_blank">this blog</a> I posted that covers some of the differences.

-My [VPC](https://registry.terraform.io/modules/ryanef/vpc/aws/latest) and [Loadbalancer](https://registry.terraform.io/modules/ryanef/loadbalancer/aws/latest) modules are required for the networking.
+My <a href="https://registry.terraform.io/modules/ryanef/vpc/aws/latest" target="_blank">VPC</a> and <a href="https://registry.terraform.io/modules/ryanef/loadbalancer/aws/latest" target="_blank">LoadBalancer</a> modules are required for the networking.
 They are imported from Terraform Registry in `network.tf` in the root of this module.

 For tasks you want to keep in private subnets, you can use either VPC Endpoints or NAT Gateway.
 They can be enabled in `variables.tf`